Ilyes Housni

-Ilyes Housni (born 14 May 2005) is a professional footballer who plays as a forward for Ligue 1 club Paris Saint-Germain.
-Born in France, he is a youth international for Morocco.
+Ilyes Housni (born 14 May 2005) is a professional footballer who plays as a forward for club Nancy.
+Born in France, he represented both France and Morocco at youth international level.

 Early career

 Ilyes Housni was born in Créteil, Île-de-France.
 He played with several clubs of the region, from Créteil in his home town to AS Jeunesse Aubervilliers, including spells at Paris FC and RC Joinville.
 He entered the Paris Saint-Germain FC Youth Academy in 2019, soon becoming a great prospect of the club, along players such as Ismaël Gharbi.

 Club career

 Housni first made headlines with PSG's under-19s on 1 October 2022, scoring a double hat-trick against Reims in the Championnat National U19, as his side won 9–0 at home.
-Four days later, he proved to be also decisive in the UEFA Youth League, scoring the only goal of a 1–0 away win to Benfica, against a side that included most of the players that won the previous edition.
-On 21 December 2022, Housni scored his first two goals with Paris Saint-Germain's senior team in a 3–1 friendly win over Quevilly-Rouen at the Camp des Loges.
+Four days later, he also proved to be decisive in the UEFA Youth League, scoring the only goal of a 1–0 away win to Benfica, against a side that included most of the players who had won the previous edition.
+On 21 December 2022, Housni scored his first two goals for Paris Saint-Germain's senior team in a 3–1 friendly win over Quevilly-Rouen at the Camp des Loges.
 He signed his first professional contract with PSG on 30 December, committing to a deal until 30 June 2026.
-On 6 January 2023, Housni made his professional debut during a 3–1 away Coupe de France win over Châteauroux, coming on as a late replacement for Carlos Soler.
+On 6 January 2023, Housni made his professional debut during a 3–1 away Coupe de France win over Châteauroux, coming on as a late substitute forCarlos Soler.
 He made his Ligue 1 debut as a substitute in a 3–1 defeat away to Monaco on 11 February.

 On 18 September 2023, Housni was loaned out to Qatar Stars League club Al Sadd for the 2023–24 season.
 He scored his first league goal for the club in a 9–1 victory over Al Ahli.
-On 28 August 2024, Housni signed for Ligue 1 club Le Havre on loan until the end of the season, with a club option to make the deal permanent for a reported fee of €2 million.
+On 28 August 2024, Housni signed for Ligue 1 club Le Havre on loan until the end of the season, with a club option to make the deal permanent for a reported fee of €3 million.

+On 24 June 2026, Housni signed a three-year contract with Ligue 2 club Nancy, leaving PSG on a free transfer.